neurobin/rnm/README.md

   7. Prioritize link when sorting.
   8. Reverse sort (can be used to reverse the order of a previous sort).

-# Features that were dropped:

-* Multiple regex mode in favor of PCRE2 regex.

 # Install:

 ## For Ubuntu and derivatives: